An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation

 \subsection{Combined Belief Propagation and Mean-Field}

 Our inference method is based on the merged belief propagation and mean-field (BP-MF) framework of \cite{riegler-merging}.
 In this framework a so-called belief function is found for each variable in the factor graph.
-The belief function is an approximation of the posterior pdf or pmf of that variable.
+The belief function is an approximation of the marginal posterior pdf or pmf of that variable.
 We abuse notation and let $q(a)$ denote the belief of variable $a$.
-When the set of belief functions has been calculated, the MAP estimate of the $k$th data bit is easily found as the mode of $q(u_k)$.
-For tractability we obtain a point-estimate of some variables; ($\hat\bz,\hat\btau$) are approximate MAP estimates of $(\bz,\btau)$ and $(\hat\rho,\hat\eta,\hat\beta)$ are approximate ML estimates of $(\rho,\eta,\beta)$.
+When the set of belief functions has been calculated, the MAP estimate of the $k$th data bit is found as the mode of $q(u_k)$.